laravel/cashier-stripe/readme.md

 ## Official Documentation

-Documentation for Cachier can be found on the [Laravel website](http://laravel.com/docs/billing).
+Documentation for Cashier can be found on the [Laravel website](http://laravel.com/docs/billing).

 ## Contributing

-Thank you for considering contributing to the Cachier.
+Thank you for considering contributing to the Cashier.
 You can read the contribution guide lines [here](contributing.md).

 ### License

-Laravel Cachier is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+Laravel Cashier is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)